Firswood: Notable residents

 John Alcock, who along with Arthur Whitten Brown was the first man to fly across the Atlantic Ocean, was born in the lodge of Basford House on Seymour Grove, where his father was the coachman.

 Edward Colquhoun Charlton lived at 12 Basford Road, prior to his conscription into the British Army.
 He was posthumously awarded the last Victoria Cross awarded in the European theatre of the Second World War.
 A road was subsequently named after him, on the nearby Firs Farm development.

+Tom Curry member of the Manchester United coaching staff who died in the 1958 Munich Air Disaster lived on Bedford Road in Firswood.